pyeve/eve/docs/validation.rst

     if __name__ == '__main__':
         app.run()

-By subclassing the base Mongo validator class and then adding a custom ``_validate_<rulename>`` method, you extended the available :ref:`schema` grammar and now the new custom rule ``isodd`` is available in your schema.
+By subclassing the base SQLAlchemy validator class and then adding a custom ``_validate_<rulename>`` method, you extended the available :ref:`schema` grammar and now the new custom rule ``isodd`` is available in your schema.
 You can now do something like: